Soccer-James hat-trick gives Chelsea 3-1 WSL win over Man United | Sports-Games

 James got her first goal in the fifth minute with a close-range finish and doubled the tally with a superb first-time strike midway through the first half.
 The visitors pulled a goal back through Hayley Ladd two minutes before the break and dominated much of the second half, with the referee denying them two strong shouts for penalties.

-That set the scene for 22-year-old James to net her third four minutes from time to leave Chelsea on 28 points, three ahead of second-placed Manchester City, who thrashed visitors Liveprool 5-1, and third-placed Arsenal after 11 games.
-Bristol City missed the chance to move off the bottom when they conceded a stoppage-time goal at Brighton & Hove Albion to slump to a 3-2 defeat that leaves them behind West Ham United, who host Tottenham Hotspur in the late game, on goal difference.
+That set the scene for 22-year-old James to net her third four minutes from time to leave Chelsea on 28 points, three ahead of second-placed Manchester City, who thrashed visitors Liverpool 5-1, and third-placed Arsenal after 11 games of the 22-game league season.
+Bristol City missed the chance to move off the bottom when they conceded a stoppage-time goal at Brighton & Hove Albion to slump to a 3-2 defeat that leaves them behind West Ham United, who lost a 4-3 thriller to Tottenham Hotspur in Sunday's late game, on goal difference.

 The WSL resumed on Friday after the winter break with Aston Villa winning 1-0 at Leicester City, while Arsenal beat Everton 2-1 on Saturday.